Difference Between Hard Drive vs RAM

 |The hard drive is slower than RAM.||RAM is very faster than the Hard drive.|

-Both RAM and Hard drive has its own importance and uses.
-RAM is volatile but Hard drive is non-volatile i.e. It can be either persistent or ephemeral (temporary).
-In RAM we can read and write the data i.e. it can be edited but the data can’t be stored for a longer period.
-Hence it is an ephemeral while on the other hand Hard drive can hold the data for a longer period and it is permanent.
-If one is responsible for the storage or memory capacity, then the other is important for the processing speed of the computer.
+Both RAM and Hard drive has their own importance and uses.
+RAM is volatile, but the Hard drive is non-volatile, i.e., persistent or ephemeral (temporary).
+In RAM, we can read and write the data, i.e. it can be edited, but the data can’t be stored for a longer period.
+Hence it is ephemeral, while on the other hand, a Hard drive can hold the data for a longer period, and it is permanent.
+If one is responsible for the storage or memory capacity, then the other is important for the computer’s processing speed.
 So, both are important for performing any task on the computer.